Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 If your symptoms aren't severe and you are younger than 55, your doctor may do some simple tests (using your blood, breath, or stool) to look for signs of H. pylori infection.

-The only way for you and your doctor to know for sure if you have an ulcer is to do a more complicated test, called an endoscopy, to look for an ulcer and to test for H. pylori infection.
+The only way for you and your doctor to know for sure if you have an ulcer is to do a more complicated test.
+This test is called an endoscopy.
 An endoscopy allows the doctor to look inside your esophagus, stomach, and small intestine.
-An endoscopy is usually done by a gastroenterologist, a doctor who specializes in digestive diseases.
+It's done to look for an ulcer and to test for H. pylori infection.

 To treat peptic ulcers, most people need to take medicines that reduce the amount of acid in the stomach.
 If you have an H. pylori infection, you will also need to take antibiotics.